EDCB Open positions

 We are looking for a talented and motivated PhD student with a background in computational biology or data science to participate in this project and explore the possibilities that foundational models bring to the field of dietary intake capture.

-The Laboratory of Computational Neuro-Oncology at the École Polytechnique Fédérale de Lausanne (EPFL) focuses on biomedical data science for children and young adults with brain tumours (waszaklab.org).
-The group studies clinical cancer genomes and develops computational and experimental methods to advance diagnostics that are globally accessible and transformative for brain tumour patients.
-We have the following PhD position to offer:
+The Laboratory of Computational Neuro-Oncology at the École Polytechnique Fédérale de Lausanne focuses on biomedical data science for patients with brain tumours (www.epfl.ch/labs/upwaszak/).
+The group studies cancer genomes and develops computational and experimental methods to advance diagnostics that are globally accessible and transformative for brain tumour patients.
+We currently have the following PhD positions to offer: